Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/blue-green-deployment.md

 ```
 locals {
-  Map of the aure application gateway to deploy
+  Map of the azure application gateway to deploy
   appgws = {
     "appgw_blue" = {
       prefix used to configure uniques names and parameter values